apocalyptech/choosable/README.md

 (Which is expected because I didn't actually catalogue the entire Caesar Cipher puzzle, since the graph quickly becomes ludicrously unwieldy.)

-Anyway, for a book set up like Romeo and/or Juliet, where every "page number" corresponds to a choice, and there's no holes, that Missing-Page logic works great as-is.
+Anyway, for a book set up like *Romeo and/or Juliet*, where every "page number" corresponds to a choice, and there's no holes, that Missing-Page logic works great as-is.

-In traditional Choose-Your-Own Adventure novels, and also in To Be or Not To Be, however, the instructions do refer to actual page numbers, and the options may span multiple pages.
-Every ending scene in To Be or Not To Be, in particular, will have at least one intermediate page to hold the full-page illustration.
+In traditional Choose-Your-Own Adventure novels, and also in *To Be or Not To Be*, however, the instructions do refer to actual page numbers, and the options may span multiple pages.
+Every ending scene in *To Be or Not To Be*, in particular, will have at least one intermediate page to hold the full-page illustration.

 Without a way to catalogue these intermediate pages, it'd be impossible